knokko/vk-compressor/README.md

 - a ['kim1' image compressor](docs/kim1.md), decompressor, and sampler.
 The 'kim1' format is a format that I invented for small images where many pixels have the same color as another pixel.
+- a ['kim2' image compressor](docs/kim2.md), decompressor, and sampler.
+The 'kim2' format is a format that I invented for images where each pixel has approximately the same color, but with a possibly different intensity.

 This library requires
 [vk-boiler 4.2](https://github.com/knokko/vk-boiler).